spuithori/svelte-ionic-app/README.md

 </p>
 <brt>

-<h1>NPM library to go along with the Ionic Svelte integration demostrated at [ionicsvelte.firebaseapp.com](ionicsvelte.firebaseapp.com).</h1>
+NPM library to go along with the Ionic Svelte integration demostrated at ionicsvelte.firebaseapp.com.

 <br>